nautes-labs/website/src/en/guide/user-guide/cluster.md

 2. Use the curl command or other tools to execute the API request.
 After the request is successful, the physical cluster and the cluster resource file in the tenant configuration repository will be deleted.

-> If your account is a member of the tenant configuration repository and has write access to the `main` branch, you can delete runtime clusters.
+> If your account is a member of the tenant configuration repository and has write permission to the `main` branch, you can delete runtime clusters.

 ## Delete Virtual Cluster（API）
 > Please ensure that a virtual cluster has been successfully registered.